jtnystrom/Discount/README.md

 ### Usage (k-mer counting)

-Example (statistical overview of a dataset in /path/to/data.fastq) where k = 55, m = 10 (minimizer width), running locally:
+The following command produces a statistical summary of a dataset.

 `
 ./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq stats
 `

-To submit an equivalent job to Google Cloud Dataproc (the AWS script has similar syntax):
+To submit an equivalent job to Google Cloud Dataproc, after creating a cluster and uploading the necessary files (the AWS script has similar syntax):

 `
 ./submit-gcloud.sh cluster-abcde --minimizers gs://my-data/PASHA/pasha_all_55_10.txt -k 55 -m 10 gs://my-data/path/to/data.fastq stats
 `

+The parameters used here are:

+* `-k` - length of k-mers
+* `-m` - width of minimizers (we recommend 10 in most cases)
+* `--minimizers` - universal k-mer hitting set (see below), a text file containing m-mers, one per line
+* `data.fastq` - the input data file (multiple files can be supplied, separated by space or by comma).

-The above command uses the supplied PASHA minimizer set pasha_all_55_10 and minimizer width m=10.
+The above command uses the included PASHA minimizer set pasha_all_55_10, which is ideal for k=55, m=10.
 It can be used for any k >= 55.
 For 28 <= k < 55, pasha_all_28_10 should be used instead.
-The minimizer set is used to split the input into evenly sized bins.
+The minimizer set is used to split the input into bins and superkmers.
- These parameters (`--minimizers` and `-m`) have no effect on the final result of counting, but may impact performance.
+ The parameters `--minimizers` and `-m` have no effect on the final result of counting, but may impact performance.

-We recommend m = 10 in most cases.
 For other values of m and k, or to get optimal performance, please obtain or generate your own PASHA set ([see below](#generating-a-universal-hitting-set)).

 All example commands shown here accept multiple input files.
 The FASTQ and FASTA formats are supported, and must be uncompressed.